 Disembark the American Queen after breakfast and enjoy time at your leisure in the twin cities of St Paul & Minneapolis prior to catching your early evening flight back to the UK.
 Minneapolis and Saint Paul are known as the Twin Cities, but they are not identical twins by any measure.
 Saint Paul is the capital city and home of Minnesota state government, with stately buildings and historic sites.
 Minneapolis is the larger of the cities, and features modern buildings and lively entertainment, restaurants and shopping.
 With more live theatre seats per capita than any U.S. city except New York, it’s no wonder that the Minneapolis-Saint Paul area enjoys a national reputation as a cultural capital.
 In addition to theater, 10 dance companies, 30 classical musical groups and 60 museums are in the Minneapolis-Saint Paul area.
 Highlights include the world-renowned Minnesota Orchestra, the Guthrie Theater and the Walker Art Center, a top modern art museum in the world.

 Minneapolis is home to restaurants known nationally, with James Beard Award winners and finalists cooking up a variety of remarkable cuisine.
-Complement that dinner with a show at one of many renowned theaters, boasting everything from Broadway-touring shows to up-and-coming underground productions.
-Or enjoy live music at a downtown nightclub; maybe even Minneapolis native Prince will show up.
+Complement that dinner with a show at one of many renowned theaters, boasting everything from Broadway-touring shows to up-and-coming underground productions or enjoy some live music at a downtown nightclub.

 Minneapolis is a perfect blend of urban chic and natural beauty, creating a city where outdoor fun is minutes from your door.
 Walk to places like St. Anthony Falls and the Stone Arch Bridge to see beauty normally reserved for postcards.
 Rent a Nice-Ride bicycle and ride around one of the lakes located minutes from downtown.

-Getting around the area is easy thanks to a light rail train that runs from the MSP Airport to Mall of America and Minneapolis; in June 2014 the light rail will also run to Saint Paul.
+Getting around the area is easy thanks to a light rail train that runs from the MSP Airport to Mall of America and Minneapolis and also runs to Saint Paul.
 Enjoy escorted city sightseeing tours, or tour the cities on your own schedule—Minneapolis offers a variety of attractions for every visitor.

 Call the USA travel specialists at Bon Voyage to discuss your perfect American Queen River Cruise - Upper Mississippi - St Louis to St Paul tour.